XDA-7/earthsim/README.md

-# earthsim
+# EarthSim
-simple planetary simulator that is totally not a remake of any other simulator
+Simple planetary simulator that is totally not a remake of any other simulator